Fusion4Energy/.github/profile/README.md

 - [SCtools](https://github.com/Fusion4Energy/SCtools), a package grouping a set of useful IronPython routines to manipulate/analyse/modify CAD files in SpaceClaim environment.
 - [DoseMap-calculator](https://github.com/Fusion4Energy/DoseMap-calculator), a practical tool to obtain doses of a component travelling through a radiation field.
 - [iMCNP_Source](https://github.com/Fusion4Energy/iMCNP_Source), a script that creates a complete MCNP sdef card for a set of pipes containing activated water.

+F4E neutronics team is also one of the main contributors to the [JADE project](https://github.com/JADE-V-V) which is related to the verification and validation (V&V) of nuclear data libraries.
+The project has his own independent GitHub organization.